pocomane/retro-console-games/README.md

 The Guardian Legend
 Willow
 Xevious
-Zelda II - The Adventures of Link                        ; very good
+Zelda II - The Adventures of Link                        ; good
 ```

 Master system